Jerry R. Balentine, DO, FACEP

 - What is pancreatitis?

-- What are the symptoms of acute pancreatitis?
+- What are the signs and symptoms of pancreatitis?

-- What are the symptoms of chronic pancreatitis?
+- What are some of the complications of pancreatitis?

 - Find a local Gastroenterologist in your town